Gamify-IT/docs/dev-manuals/test-plans/overworld-frontend/plans/barrier-inactive.md

 # Name: Barrier inactive

 Number: U.barrier.1
-Version: V0.1, 2022-08-08, create test case
+Version: V0.2, 2022-08-09, specify more clearly
 Author: Florian Wüst
 Tester: -

 ## Description

-This use case verifies that everything regarding barriers in the overworld works as intended.
+This use case verifies that no barrier is placed if the destination world is set as active by the lecturer and the player has unlocked it.
-This includes loading the needed area data from the backend as well as setting up the barrier object as inactive.

 ## Precondition

-The barrier object is configurated in the overworld (area origin and destination are set) and the needed data exists in the backend.
+The barrier object is configured in the overworld (area origin and destination are set) and the needed data exists in the backend.
+This includes that the destination world is set as 'active' and the player has unlocked the world.
 The game is started and the backend runs.

 ## Postcondition

-The barrier object is set up as inactive and therefor not visible.
+The barrier object is set up as inactive and therefore not visible.

 ## Typical procedure

-1. The tester starts the game with a running backend.
-2. The tester walks to the barrier spot.
+1. The tester walks to the barrier spot.
-3. The barrier is not displayed.
+2. The barrier is not displayed.

 ## Alternative procedures

+N/A

 ## Criticality